 Part I discussed a 1932 news article by an aged ex-showman, Walter B. Leonard.
-He recalled the family tavern operated in the 1870s in the hamlet of Morley in northern New York State.
+He recalled his family tavern that operated in the 1870s in the hamlet of Morley, in northern New York State.

 Leonard lived from 1860-1949.
 A year before he died, a much-expanded version of his article appeared in the Commercial Advertiser of Potsdam, New York, in not less than six parts.
 The first instalment appeared in the last week of February, and the next five all in March following.*

 The series had an evocative title: A North Country Tavern – An Early Recounting of a Small Village Hostelry.
 These parts feature the warm, down-home style evident in the 1932 recollections.

 Considerable extra detail is recounted of the bar and the town, its churches, businesses and social life, part of which I’ll discuss here.

 While Leonard was born at the start of the Civil War, in essence his account could appear today, in many ways not so much has changed.

 In the 1870s Morley it was a thriving town of 400 inhabitants with a tannery, wagon-maker, boot-maker, grocery, clothier, mill, and cider-press.
 And one lawyer

 There were two churches, Episcopal and Methodist.
 Morley had an Orange fraternal organization and there was an Orangeman march on July 12 in each year.
 Perhaps the town was founded by those of Scotch-Irish descent, the Ulster emigrants to America of the 1700s.

 The tavern had been operated by Leonard’s grandfather.
 His father took it over when the Civil War ended and built it up.
 He had a good trade, both locally and from Canton, Potsdam, and Lisbon, surrounding larger towns.